The banalization of prose

 This essay was first prepared as a talk for a gathering at the Santuari del Miracle.

-And yet it is hard to imagine a more unavoidable topic for our time.
+And yet it is hard to imagine a more unavoidable topic.
 We are living amid forms of evil that should not require much interpretive sophistication to recognize.
 The rise of authoritarian politics across many parts of the world, the normalization of war and displacement, the open contempt for vulnerable populations, the systematic destruction of ecological conditions for life, the strange persistence of overconsumption in a world that has already given us every warning it can—these are not hidden phenomena.
 They are visible, nameable, and insistent.
 They confront us at the level of institutions, policies, borders, markets, atmospheres, and screens.
-They are no longer marginal disturbances in an otherwise stable order.
-They are increasingly woven into the ordinary functioning of that order itself.
+No longer marginal disturbances in an otherwise stable order, they are increasingly woven into the ordinary functioning of that order itself.
 We live, in other words, under conditions of constant emergency.
-But the deeper emergency is not only that catastrophe keeps arriving.
-It is that we have become so practiced at registering emergency that we do very little, almost nothing, to address it responsibly.
+But the deeper emergency is not that catastrophe keeps arriving, but that we have become so practiced at registering emergency that we do very little, almost nothing, to address it responsibly.

-But what interests me this morning is not only evil in its most spectacular or legible forms.
+So, what interests me this morning is not only evil in its most spectacular or legible forms.
 I am more interested in the quieter conditions under which evil becomes easier to produce, easier to normalize and to inhabit without ever quite naming it as such.
-I am thinking of the subtler degradations of judgment, attention, language, and relation that prepare the ground on which more obvious evils flourish.
-Evil is not produced by monstrous intentions alone.
+I am thinking of the subtler degradations of judgment, attention, language, and relation that prepare the ground on which these other, more obvious evils, flourish.
+Evil is not the result of monstrous intentions alone.
 It is also produced by atmospheres, by habits, by administrative idioms, by repeated evasions, by the thinning of responsibility, by the replacement of judgment with procedure, by the gradual loss of contact with what one is saying and doing.
 If there is a terrifying lesson in recent history, it is that catastrophe often arrives fluent, procedural, optimized, and well formatted.

 That, in part, is why I have turned more and more to wine and prose in recent years.
 And yes, to be clear, since we are speaking of evil at eight in the morning, this is partly a coping mechanism.
 I confess that geopolitical reality has done a great deal to improve my appreciation for fermentation.
 I have already fled two authoritarian countries and finally found refuge in wine-producing Catalonia.
 But the turn to wine and prose is not just a matter of survival, nor a compensatory gesture.
 It is also a philosophical bet.
 Both wine and prose remind us that reality is relational.
 We do not inhabit a clean subject-object world composed of detached minds confronting inert things.
 We live, rather, in an already existing web of relations: with others, with language, with labor, with memory, with landscapes, with territories, with climates, with inheritances we did not choose and responsibilities we cannot finally evade.